jsenv/core/packages/independent/assert/README.md

 Colors and underlines helps to find the diff in a glimpse.

 - grey: same in actual and expect
-- underlined: not the same in actual and expect
 - red: found in actual and is different
 - green: found in expect and is different
 - yellow: found only in actual or found only in expect